-In early days of the internet, online stores were very separate from bricks and mortar stores, and to this day very few physical stores have managed to be successful in both online and offline.
+In the early days of the internet, online stores were very separate from bricks and mortar stores, and to this day very few physical stores have managed to be successful in both online and offline.

 The answer to drawing more customers to your store is to widen your reach online.

 It's a common mistake a lot of retail businesses make (in fact, almost all businesses), and that is not to grow their email database.
 Your goal, regardless of the marketing you do, should be to get as many email addresses into your database as possible.
 The next step should be to try to categorise and segment the list you have.

 In effect, the reality is that online social media platforms essentially "rent" their users to you.
 If your account or marketing campaign is banned or disabled, you lose access to them.
 If they are in your database, then you have the independence to do your own marketing and campaigns.

 It's much cheaper, in the long run, to promote to your email list than to spend money on new prospects.
 It's also important to nurture that initial signup and educate them about who and what you do, and what motivates you or your business to help them.

 Try not to blast them with offers too early but focus on helping them to get to know and like you, and eventually trust you.

 What is a sales funnel in digital marketing?

 We are going to focus today on "sales funnels," which is a new term for a lot of businesses.
 Imagine your current website where you probably have a bunch of menu choices, multiple offers, and lots of sales information.